 For the past six years, BC Law students have donated their time and skills to the Gulf Coast’s recovery by volunteering in New Orleans.
 Students assist local attorneys to provide legal aid to individuals personally affected by the hurricanes, as well as organizations that continue to rebuild the city’s infrastructure.

 Spring Break in Boston

-Students staying in Boston have the opportunity to provide pro bono service to a local non-profit organization.
+Students staying in Boston have the opportunity to provide pro bono service to local non-profit organizations.